safespring/web/content/solution-brief/openshift-en.md

 Learn everything needed to set up RedHat OpenShift (OKD) on Safespring's cloud platform.
 {{% /ingress %}}

 With these tools, you can provide an OKD cluster in about an hour.
 The installation provides a minimal OKD cluster with three control plane nodes and two working nodes with a minimum instance size.
-The cluster can be scaled up and down based on changed input parameters and new selection of Ansible playbook.
+The cluster can be scaled up and down based on changed input parameters and re-run of Ansible playbook.

 On Safespring's Openstack-based infrastructure platform, you can quickly deploy an OKD cluster with our [tools for instantiating clusters][1].